Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ### Bash Where are We?

-Every now and then, you forgot where you are, and you want to know what the current folder is.
+You forget where you are now and then, and you want to know the current folder.

-You can use the `pwd` command `Print Working Directory`
+You can use the `pwd` command `Print Working Directory.`

 ```bash
 pwd // Return something like: /Users/chrisbongers/Desktop